 Is there a fee to attend the festival?
 There is no site admission fee and it is open to the public.

 Is this a family event?
-Yes, we offer various family/children focused activities.
-Please visit the Family Fun section of our website for a detailed schedule.
+Yes, please visit the Free Scotiabank Family Fun section of our website.

 Is there coffee available onsite?
 Tim Hortons will be setting up their coffee truck onsite serving up your favourite coffee!
 All proceeds go to the Ottawa Dragon Boat Foundation.

 What are the festival’s greening efforts?
 See Greening Efforts

 Do I need to be an experienced "paddler" to participate?
 No, all levels of paddlers are welcome.
 The majority of teams are recreational, but there are many experienced and competitive teams for those wishing to compete at a higher level.
 Two team practices with qualified coaches are included in the team registration fee.

 How many people do we need to form a dragon boat team?
 There are 22 spots in the boat (16-20 paddlers, one steersperson, and one drummer).
 There are 28 spots available on your roster so that teams can also register up to six spare paddlers.
 The minimum number of paddlers for the races is 16.

 How can I register a team?
 We offer a convenient online registration system through our website(www.dragonboat.net) or directly at /teams/register.aspx.
 The registration process will only take a few minutes to complete.

 What information will I need before registering my team?
 You will need your team name, team division (mixed, women or open) and the name and contact information for your Team Captain and Pledge Captain (one person can fill both of these roles and they may be re-assigned after your initial registration is complete).
 Your team roster may be completed online through the Team Login section by using the login information your Team Captain will receive by email.

 How many males/females do I need on my team?
 All mixed teams must race with a minimum of 8 and maximum of 10 paddlers of each gender (does not include steersperson/drummer).